Rozamo/sdk-starter-pack/README.md

     - [x] Checks if changeset is present
   - [x] changeset
     - [x] publish on mater merge (fork a repo for it)
-  - [ ] Tests benchmark in pr
-  - [ ] separate build for src and lib files - to avoid commit block when there is an error in src folder
+- [x] separate build for src and lib files - to avoid commit block when there is an error in src folder
 - [ ] Reduce yarn install time in ci by removing unnecessary deps such as react etc

 ### Steps to make the template work